History Graduate Student Handbook

 Procedures

-Effective in the fall of 2023, Comprehensive exams should be taken during the last semester of course work.
+For students beginning their studies in Fall 2023 or later, comprehensive exams should be taken during the last semester of course work.
 Students must enroll in HIS5388 Comprehensive Exams and will only get credit if they pass their exams.
 The class can be retaken once.
 If, under extraordinary circumstances, the student needs an additional term to complete their examinations, the student must enroll in Comprehensive Examination Contingency (GC 5100).
 This course requires an override from the Graduate College degree audit office.
 Students will need to contact the History or Public History advisor so the override can be requested on their behalf.

 The Comps Committee